4 Ways to Improve The Kink in Reverse Bending

 - 5 Important Lessons for New Steel Benders by Chris Smith

 This entry was posted on Wednesday, March 10th, 2010 at 11:28 pm and is filed under feats of strength, feats of strength bending, grip strength, grip strength competition contest, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson